k1kolev/info/features/ui-ux-features/app-centric-navigation-in-web-client.md

 ## Standalone apps with specialized navigation

-Some applications in ERP.net are designed as focused standalone experiences and use their own internal navigation patterns.
+Some applications in @@name are designed as focused standalone experiences and use their own internal navigation patterns.

 - Apps such as **Calendar**, **To Do**, **Groups**, **Tiles**, and **Favorites** manage navigation primarily through in-app controls like views, toolbars, tabs, panels, and lists
 - Navigation is handled directly within the application interface and adapts to the specific purpose of the app